-For many, the unfortunate stereotype exists of the bobble-head therapist who collects a steep fee for his "work" while the client vents and nothing changes--wash, rinse, repeat, see you next week!
-In my view, this has cast both the profession and work of psychotherapy in a poor light.
+For many, the stereotype exists of the bobblehead therapist who collects a steep fee for his "work" while the client vents and nothing changes--wash, rinse, repeat, see you next week!
+This has put both the profession and work of mental health in a poor light, in my view.
 And while many counselors defy this typecasting, the misnomer persists.

 MY COUNSELING PHILOSOPHY

-This results in the counselor being a highly skilled Mental Health practitioner who has exceptional knowledge of how to help a person heal his or her psychological functioning.
+This makes today's counselor a highly skilled mental health practitioner with exceptional knowledge of how to help a person heal his or her psychological functioning.
 This is no trivial thing.
-Sound mental health allows us to live happily, enjoy peace of mind, dare to hope and dream, achieve our goals, enjoy satisfying relationships, and treat ourselves and others with basic dignity and respect.
+Such healing ultimately allows us to live happily, enjoy peace of mind, dare to hope and dream, achieve our goals, enjoy satisfying relationships, and treat ourselves and others with basic dignity and respect.
 In my view, it is the most important work we can do for ourselves.

 Are you ready to begin?